libterty/picoCTFs/Easy-as-GDB/Readme.md

   return 0xffffffff;
 ```

-- The following function in assembly
+- The following function in assembly is the condition we need to meet

 ```assembly
                              LAB_00010978                                    XREF[1]:     000109a5(j)